goldenmaza/renfi-java-utility/README.md

 ### RenfiUtility
 This is the main class where the main method calls the other classes for preparing the history and eventually perform the renaming/undo of file names.
-It is also here we the small logic of gathering file names and placing them all in a txt file.
+It is also here were we can find the small logic of gathering file names and placing them all in a txt file.

 ### Constants
 A central location of all logging output, available flags, extensions and more.